Canon 1000D vs Nikon D750

 One feature that is present on the D750, but is missing on the 1000D is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.

 The 1000D writes its imaging data to SDHC cards, while the D750 uses SDXC cards.
 The D750 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the 1000D only has one slot.
+The D750 supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the 1000D cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 1000D and Nikon D750 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.